 The two signal designs below were recently installed at intersections on 3rd Street.
 With efforts including a new survey, you can weigh in on which signal is more effective at making intersections safer while making Muni Metro lines faster and more reliable.

 Which of these signals most effectively indicates that a train is coming through the intersection?
-Take our survey and let us know.
+Note: Survey has closed.

 Right now, left turns off of 3rd Street are mostly prohibited, or require left-turning drivers to wait for a dedicated traffic signal arrow to turn green.

 But 50 percent of collisions between T trains and other vehicles over the past five years have been due to illegal left turns off of 3rd.
 That’s not just a safety issue – it causes severe disruptions for Muni riders.

 To reduce these collisions, we plan to install more visible flashing “train coming” signals to warn drivers that a train is proceeding through an intersection at locations with left turn signals.

 At intersections on 3rd where left turns are prohibited, we’re also adding plastic “safe-hit” posts to provide a clearer signal that motorists are not allowed to turn left.